racemiller/server-layout/enterprise/notes.md

 ### Issues (add to issues?)
 - [x] Restore wireguard config (originally stored in docker volume) - maybe use bind mount instead?
-- [ ] Filebrowser isn't accessible
+- [x] Filebrowser isn't accessible
 - [ ] Netdata v1 isn't working
 - [ ] Maybe run soularr (or at least xmas soularr) manually?
 Like as a Python script instead of a Docker container. [soularr GitHub](https://github.com/mrusse/soularr/tree/main)
+- [ ] Move Nextcloud to admin stack (ensure static IP for database & update config)

 ## Enterprise Brain Dump
 Right now I'm running OMV as the main OS, and this server is acting as a NAS as well as hosting almost all my Docker conatiners.